Event Staff Scheduling Software for event staffing managers who need to see who's available and schedule them quickly.

 Definitions of customer service vary.
 Some organizations value quick and efficient interactions, while others define customer service as determining needs and doing whatever it takes to exceed them.
 The answer to this question will help to determine if the interviewee’s ideas on customer service align with those of your organization and also give you a glimpse into how customer service was defined in previous roles that they’ve held.

 If you’re guaranteed one thing in event management, it’s that unexpected situations will come up.
 Asking an interviewee what they would do in a given scenario is a great way to assess their creativity, problem-solving skills, and commitment to excellent customer service.
 To create great situational questions for an interview, think back to events you’ve worked or managed and details that didn’t go as planned.
 What would the candidate have done in that situation?

 This is my favorite interview question to ask candidates.
 They know that this question marks the end of the formal part of the interview and they often visibly relax at this point, allowing for increased dialogue.
 Again, the best candidates will come prepared with some questions about how your company is organized, what they can expect as an employee, and what’s valued in team members.
 You’ll also be able to assess the candidate’s conversational abilities, an important trait if they’re spending significant time with guests or members of the public.

 Now that you’ve hired great staff, provide them with all the details they’ll need to do their job well.
 Event schedule software will provide your employees with their schedules, assigned tasks, complete information about the event, and consistent and streamlined communication.
 Your employees will love the ease of use and going into each event with confidence, knowing exactly what’s expected.
 You’ll love how much time it saves you.
-Try a 14-day trial of Quickstaff free!
+Try it out and see for yourself with a free trial.

 Photo cred: jeshoots.com